IvoryDuke/HillVacuum/README.md

 The executable can be picked through Options->Exporter.

 ## Features
-- `arena_alloc`: enables the usage of an arena allocator for fast allocation times.
-Requires nightly compiler;
 - `dynamic_linking`: enables the `bevy` feature of the same name;
 - `ui`: enables the `HillVacuumPlugin` and therefore the UI editor.
 Enabled by default, it is recommended to turn it off, for example, when creating an executable to export a map using the `Exporter` struct.